normanmaurer/blog.normanmaurer.me/blog/2013-10-28-Less-known-concurrent-classes-Part-1.md

 In the case of the [Netty Project](http://netty.io) we used `AtomicLong` and `AtomicReference` in our `Channel`, `DefaultChannelPipeline` and `DefaultChannelHandlerContext` classes.
 A new instance of `Channel` and `ChannelPipeline` is created for each new connection that is accepted or established and it is not unusal to have 10  (or more ) `DefaultChannelHandlerContext` objects per `DefaultChannelPipeline`.
 For Non-Blocking Servers it is not unusal to handle a large amout of concurrent connections, which in our case was creating many instances of the mentioned classes.
 Those stayed alive for a long time as connections may be long-living.
 One of our users was testing 1M+ concurrent connections and saw a large amount of the heap space taken up because of the `AtomicLong` and `AtomicReference` instances we were using.
 By replacing those with AtomicField*Updater we were able to save about 500 MB of memory which, in combination with other changes, reduced the memory footprint by 3 GB.

-For more details on the specific issue please have a look at those two issues: [#920](https://github.com/netty/netty/issues/920) and [#995](https://github.com/netty/netty/issues/995)
+For more details on the specific enhancements please have a look at those two issues: [#920](https://github.com/netty/netty/issues/920) and [#995](https://github.com/netty/netty/issues/995)

-On thing to note is that there is no `AtomicBooleanFieldUpdater` that you could use to replace `AtomicBoolean`.
+On thing to note is that there is no `AtomicBooleanFieldUpdater` that you could use to replace a `AtomicBoolean`.
 This is not a problem, just use `AtomicIntegerFieldUpdater` with value 0 as false and 1 as true.
 Problem solved ;)

 ## Gimme some numbers
-So after all of this it would be nice to actually prove it.
-So let us do a simple test here.
-We create a Class which will contain 10 `AtomicLong` and 10 i`AtomicReference` instances and instantiate itself 1M times.
-This kind of mimic the pattern we saw within [Netty](http://netty.io).
+Now with some theory behind us, let's proof our claim.
+Let us do a simple test here: we create a Class which will contain 10 `AtomicLong` and 10 `AtomicReference` instances and instantiate itself 1M times.
+This resembles the pattern we saw within [Netty](http://netty.io).

 Let us first have a look at the actual code: